 How we ranked the greatest players in baseball history

-There are many ways to rank baseball players, we’re aware of this.
-Many books have been written using a variety of methods.
-We didn’t try to rank our players based on how others looked at them, we used a method that made sense to us.
+There are many ways to rank baseball players.
+Countless books have been written using a variety of methods.
+We used a method that made sense to us.

 The basis for our statistical formula is a stat called WAR.
-WAR (Wins Above Replacement), is generally accepted among the baseball stat community (often to referred to as SABRmetrics) as the best single measurement of baseball players.
+WAR (Wins Above Replacement), is generally accepted among the baseball stat community as the best single measurement of baseball players.
 Over at FanGraphs, a website dedicated to baseball statistical analysis, Steve Slowinski wrote that WAR: